una/personal-goals/README.md

 - [ ] Create my own, cleaner reveal.js
 - [ ] Submit an article to [A List Apart](http://alistapart.com/about/contribute)
 - [ ] Audiobook version recording of Eloquent Javascript
+- [ ] Learn to use a screen reader to navigate the web

 ### Backlog: Side Projects & Other Ideas
 - [Apps & Other Projects](https://github.com/una/personal-goals/tree/master/ideas/app-ideas.md)